Ahmedfir/java-business-locations/ReadMe.md

-# mBERT-locations
+# java-business-locations

-Parses the files passed as parameter and extract the locations targeted by mBERT.
+Parses the files passed as parameter and extract the business logic locations.

 Outputs a json file with those locations.